LilianDm/UnoGame/README.md

 # UnusGame
 A group project about a game similar to Uno, with images, cards, and competition.
-In this game, we will have specialized cards to play against an AI, a start screen, and an end screen.
+In this game, we will have specialized cards to play against an AI..
 We plan to have a smooth way to play and place down interesting cards, and a deck that randomly gives cards to the player and the AI.

 ##  Project Members and Roles
 * Lilian Dmitrieva - Group Leader